nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 >
 > `[ITEMID] | [BORROWER] | [DURATION] | [CREATED_DATE] | [LENDER] | [ITEMNAME] | [TOTALMONEY] | [TRANSACTIONID]`
 >
-> If you edit this files, please make sure:
+> If you edit this files, please take note:
 >
 > - If the itemId occurs in item list, make sure the item's name and owner(lender) are matched with that item with given ID
 > - Duration range is from 0 to 1461
 > - Created date range is from 2016-01-01 to today
 > - No transaction ID occurs twice
+> - If that transaction is UNFINISHED, make sure that the name of lender, borrower and item ID must occur in the list.